Can I really do this?

 When I was finally ready to face the music, I was in Chicago at a business meeting.
 One of my fellow students shared some interesting information with me about blood sugar and stress.
 She explained how it affects our body’s ability to gain and lose weight.

 Renee told me that with my schedule in the auto transport office the plan of “grab and go” meals would work perfectly.
 It sounded great, but I really could not afford it – so I said.
 The reality was that I was scared.
-I had tried so many other diet pills, diet plans, shakes and foods that I did not want to spend another dime on something that was not going to work for me.
+I had tried so many other diet pills, diet plans, shakes, and foods that I did not want to spend another dime on something that was not going to work for me.

 Since my kids left home, I did not spend a whole lot on food and what we did buy was, okay I will admit it…junk.
-Foods that really did not count as food, you know Doritos, granola bars, cold cereal, many crackers, different types of breads and more.
+Foods that really did not count as food, you know Doritos, granola bars, cold cereal, many crackers, different types of bread, and more.
 These were foods that I grew up eating.
 Foods that families buy to fill little stomachs that they cannot afford to feed properly.

 Then, Renee helped me to see that part of my problem was a mindset issue.
 Food was a comfort to me, it made me feel safe to fall back on what I knew, what I grew up with.
 She also helped me to see that if I wanted to lose weight permanently I would need to change.
 Oh, that awful word…change.